APU-CUBE-Team/CUBE-App/README.md

 ## Contributing

-This project is no longer in production and all dependencies are subject to deprecation.
+<i>This project is no longer in production and all dependencies are subject to deprecation.</i>

 ## License